firedrakeproject/firedrake/docs/source/point-evaluation.rst

-   When a a vertex-only mesh is created with ``redundant = True`` (which is the default when creating a :func:`~.VertexOnlyMesh`) the :py:attr:`~.MeshGeometry.input_ordering` method will return a vertex-only mesh with all points on rank 0.
+   When a a vertex-only mesh is created with ``redundant = True`` (which is the default when creating a :func:`~.VertexOnlyMesh`) the :py:attr:`~.VertexOnlyMeshTopology.input_ordering` method will return a vertex-only mesh with all points on rank 0.

 If we ran the example in parallel, the above code would print